NYCPlanning/ann/lotarea 2019-10/README.md

 <h4>What You Need</h4>

 <ol>
-<li><strong>PLUTO.</strong> A Postgres copy of PLUTO before the lotarea updates.
+<li><strong>PLUTO.</strong> Two versions: one before corrections have been applied,
+and one after.
 The logic will SUM lotarea values as well as ESRI Shape_Area values, and compute the differences.</li>
 <li><strong>A landuse definition table.</strong> See the irrlotcode 2019-11/sql folder in this repository for the DDL.</li>
 <li><strong>Various Python modules.</strong> See the first cell in the notebook for
 a list.</li>